Thisari-P/Thisari-P/README.md

 ## Hi there 👋

-Final-year Data Science Communication undergraduate at KDU with hands on experience in NLP, Power BI dashboards, and machine learning across 10+ real-world projects.
+I am Thisari Perera.Final-year Data Science Communication undergraduate at KDU with hands on experience in NLP, Power BI dashboards, and machine learning across 10+ real-world projects.
 Award winner at Data Odyssey 2025.
 Seeking a data analytics or business intelligence internship.